Open-Markets-Initiative/low-latency-reference/videos/README.md

 [High Performance Trading](https://www.youtube.com/watch?v=NH1Tta7purM) by Carl Cook.
 This talk describes how successful low latency trading systems can be developed in C++, demonstrating common coding techniques used to reduce execution times.

 [Compiler Explorer](https://www.youtube.com/watch?v=bSkpMdDe4g4) by Matt Godbolt.
-Appreciate how hard your compiler works for.
+Appreciate how hard your compiler works for you.

 ## Code Style